anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Google Places Autocomplete Styling (New Decision 2025-05-25):**
   - The input field for the `PlaceAutocompleteElement` in property forms will be styled using `theme` variables to align its appearance (font, padding, colors, borders) with standard MUI `TextFields`.
   - The suggestions dropdown (`.pac-container`) will have its `z-index` globally increased via `src/index.css` to ensure it displays correctly over modal dialogs.
+- **UI Consistency (New Decision 2025-05-25):** Status indicators in tables (like in `OrganizationManagementPanel.tsx`) should use MUI `Chip` components for better visual feedback and consistency across different management panels.

 ## 5. ImportantPatterns & Preferences